 As is often the case, the answer is not straightforward.
-Having had a couple of poor winters from a physical fitness perspective, battling COVID in 2021 and COVID and pneumonia in 2022, I knew that when I felt better again, I needed a personal goal to focus on to stretch me mentally and to create some positive fitness improvements.
+Having battled COVID in 2021 and COVID and pneumonia in 2022, I knew that when I felt physically well again, I needed a personal goal to focus on to stretch me mentally and to create some positive fitness improvements.

 Finding the time to juggle all of life’s challenges with a training programme that was fit for purpose was always going to be difficult.
 The ideal preparation would have been to go and live in the Alps for a few months and complete 20–30 hours of training per week, but this was unrealistic, although a lot of my fellow competitors did exactly that and, indeed, treated this event as their very own Tour De France.
 My goal had to be more reasonable than that, especially being a short, stocky, fast-twitch Welshman!
 I am not exactly designed to go uphill fast like some of the competitors, who weigh 30–40% less than me and are half my age!